Anbeeld/ACAI/docs/analysis.md

 Evidence:

-- yearly ship preference assigns either `acai_corvette_preference` or `acai_battleship_preference`; the third doctrine (`acai_destroyer_preference`) is defined and checked by 40+ tech/component weight locations but the assignment is commented out and existing flags are actively removed — reducing live doctrines to two
+- yearly ship preference assigns either `acai_corvette_preference` or `acai_battleship_preference`; the third doctrine (`acai_destroyer_preference`) is defined and checked by 44 tech/component weight locations but the assignment is commented out and existing flags are actively removed — reducing live doctrines to two
-- live ship production in `common/scripted_effects/ACAI_Ships_Effects.txt` is effectively corvette-or-battleship; destroyer and cruiser build paths exist only as comments
+- live ship production in `common/scripted_effects/ACAI_Ships_Effects.txt` is corvette-or-battleship; destroyer and cruiser build paths exist only as comments
 - starbases are pushed into shipyard, trading-hub, or anchorage roles instead of mixed layouts; the planned fourth role (defensive conversion via `aai_starbases.500`) is defined but never triggered
 - many sections, components, and perk paths are heavily biased or zeroed out